PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 In order to introduce the imaging principle of remote sensing image, the concept of raster should be introduced first.
 Raster is a pixel-based data format that effectively represents continuous surfaces.
 The information in the raster is stored in a grid structure, and each information cell or pixel has the same size and shape, but different values.
 Digital photographs, orthophoto images and satellite images can all be stored in this format.

-Raster formats are ideal for analysis that looks at spatial and temporal changes because each data value has a grid-based accessible location.
+Raster formats are ideal for analysis that concentrates on spatial and temporal changes because each data value has a grid-based accessible location.
 This allows us to access the same geographic location in two or more different grids and compare their values.

-When the Earth observation satellite takes a picture, the sensor will record the DN value (Digital Number) of different wavelength electromagnetic wave in the grid pixel.
-Through DN value, the irradiance rate and reflectance of ground objects can be inversely calculated.
-The relationship between them is shown in the following formula, where $gain$ and $bias$ refer to the gain and offset of the sensor respectively; $L$ is irradiance, also known as radiant brightness value; $\rho$ is the reflectance of ground objects; $d_{s}$、$E_{0}$ and $\theta$ respectively represent the distance between solar and earth astronomical units, solar irradiance and solar zenith Angle.
+When the earth observation satellite takes a picture, the sensor will record the DN (Digital Number) value of different wavelength electromagnetic wave in the grid pixel.
+Through DN, the irradiance and reflectance of ground objects can be inversely calculated.
+The relationship between them is shown in the following formula, where $gain$ and $bias$ refer to the gain and offset of the sensor respectively; $L$ is irradiance, also known as radiant brightness value; $\rho$ is the reflectance of ground objects; $d_{s}$、$E_{0}$ and $\theta$ respectively represent the distance between solar and earth astronomical units, solar irradiance and solar zenith angle.

 $$
 L = gain * DN + bias \\
 \rho = \pi Ld^{2}_{s}/(E_{0}\cos{\theta})
 $$

-Electromagnetic spectrum is the result of human beings according to the order of wave length or frequency, wave number, energy, etc. The human eye perceives only a small range of wavelengths in the electromagnetic spectrum, known as visible light, in the range of 0.38 to 0.76μm.
+The electromagnetic spectrum is the result of human beings according to the order of wave length or frequency, wave number, energy, etc. The human eye perceives only a small range of wavelengths in the electromagnetic spectrum, known as visible light, in the range of 0.38 to 0.76μm.
 That's because our vision evolved to be most sensitive where the sun emits the most light, and is broadly limited to the wavelengths that make up what we call red, green, and blue.
 But satellite sensors can sense a much wider range of the electromagnetic spectrum, which allows us to sense a much wider range of the spectrum with the help of sensors.

 ![band](../images/band.jpg)